Why is my P-trap slow draining

 Plumbing

-Some common symptoms of a clogged P-trap include water taking a long time to drain, the sink gurgling, or a foul odor coming from the drain.
-To fix a slow-draining P-trap, you can try using a plunger or a drain snake to clear the blockage.
-If that doesn't work, you may need to disassemble the trap and clean it manually.
-However, if the clog is severe or you're not comfortable doing the work yourself, it's best to call a professional plumber.
+Some signs of a slow-draining P-trap include water taking longer than usual to drain, a gurgling sound, or the sink not fully emptying.
+To fix a slow-draining P-trap, you may be able to try DIY methods like using a plunger or drain snake to clear the clog.
+However, if the clog is severe or the problem persists, it's best to call a professional plumber to inspect and properly clear the P-trap.

 Step-by-Step Guide